sait-wbdv/sample-code/backend/express/routes/README.md

     3. Create a new `app.get()` handler that matches a static file located in `public`, which one wins?
     4. Try moving the middleware _after_ the method handlers.
 Is there any change in behaviour?

-### Activity 2: Register form POST request
-1. Find your Register and Login assignment from CPNT 260.
-2. Using the [subscribe example](post-requests/subscribe) as a starting point, create a new Express project and replace the contents of `public` with your assignment files.
-3. To the Register `form`:
-    1. Add an `action` attribute of `users`;
-    2. Add a `method` attribute of `post`.
-4. In `server.js`:
-    1. Add `express.urlencoded()` middleware near the top of the file;
-    2. Create a `app.post` handler for `/users`.
-    3. Inside this handler, send a personalized response back to the user (but maybe don't send the password).
-5. Submit the form to see the customized response.
-6. Try changing the form `method` to `get`.
-What happens?
-Why is `post` better?